flaviobossolan/flaviobossolan.github.io/about.md

 Here I want to try to organize some personal solutions I developed using data science.
 Since the solutions I come up with at work are disclosed, here I just post what I do on my free time...

-I am a SAS Statistical Analyst with Regression and Modeling Certified, although I develop many of my solutions using Python.
+I am a certified SAS Statistical Analyst with Regression and Modeling, although I develop many of my solutions using Python.

 ### Contact me